This page will be updated as new information becomes available regarding impacts on public transit services and for U-PASS holders.

 Your U-PASS will remain active and you will remain financially responsible for payments until you receive confirmation via email.
 We will do our best to cancel your U-PASS on the preferred date, but please allow 2-4 business days for processing.

 Note: Canceling your U-PASS or having an inactive U-PASS makes you ineligible for U-PASS related benefits.
 This includes the Emergency Ride Home program and subsidies for your vanpool.
+Transportation Services is temporarily covering all vanpool fare through the U-PASS Vanpool Subsidy.
 Please consider these factors when canceling your U-PASS.

 Alternative Transit Pass Options